 By Robert G. Segel

-The first event began at 8 a.m. on paper targets and consisted of five stages.
+The morning event had 32 shooters registered and began at 8 a.m.
 Five shooters at a time would shoot with each shooter having a range officer supervising his or her actions.

 - Stage 1.
 From a distance of 50 yards, shooters will load one magazine with 20 rounds and have a time limit of 25 seconds to fire 20 rounds on one target using semiautomatic fire only.

 - Stage 2.
 From a distance of 25 yards, shooters will load one magazine with 20 rounds and have a time limit of 25 seconds to fire 20 rounds on three targets using automatic burst fire.